risinglightdb/sqllogictest-rs/README.md

 ## Usage

-Add the following line to your `Cargo.toml` file:
+Add the following lines to your `Cargo.toml` file:

 ```toml
 [dependencies]